 I first learnt the power of peer assessment back in 2008, when I had just moved to Thailand.

 As a keen young teacher with two years of UK teaching experience, I found myself teaching students who were all very keen to do their best.
-Homework assignments and classwork seemed to come my way on a real-time, live-stream basis, and I soon found myself inundated with lots of work to mark.
+Homework assignments and classwork seem to come my way on a real-time, live-stream basis, and I soon found myself inundated with work to mark.

-At first I tried the traditional methods of using a green or red pen to write lengthy comments on each piece of work.
-I had learned from my training in Assessment for Learning in the UK that written comments that help the student to improve were much better than a letter grade or a score followed by a ‘Well Done’.
+At first, I tried the traditional methods of using a green or red pen to write lengthy comments on each piece of work.
+I had learned from my training in Assessment for Learning in the UK, that written comments that help the student to improve were much better than a letter grade or a score followed by a ‘Well Done’.
 I’d learnt about the ‘two stars and wish rule’ where I’d write two positive things about the work and then one item or target for improvement.

 These ideas were great in theory, but I found that my weekends became shorter and shorter as I tried to write effective comments on every piece of work that came in.
 I was spending less and less time doing the hobbies I enjoyed, and I became quite the old grouch.